TTNApeldoorn/WorkshopSoundBackEnd/workshop.md

-# Starting and stopping
+# Starting and stopping your Docker containers
-To start the Docker containers type `$ cd ~/WorkshopSoundBackEnd && docker-compose up -d`.
-To stop the Docker containers type `$ cd ~/WorkshopSoundBackEnd && docker-compose down`.
+To start the Docker containers type: `$ cd ~/WorkshopSoundBackEnd && docker-compose up -d`.

+To stop the Docker containers type: `$ cd ~/WorkshopSoundBackEnd && docker-compose down`.

-A gracefull shutdown of your Raspberry Pi using `$ sudo shutdown -h 0` will result in a clean shutdown of your Docker containers.
+A gracefull shutdown of your Raspberry Pi uses: `$ sudo shutdown -h 0` will result in a clean shutdown of your Docker containers.

 # Building your sond sensor backend